yongddeng/yongddeng.github.io/_posts/2022-01-12-markov-chain.md

 # Markov Chain
 ---
 The Markov property states that the future is independent to the past.
 Weather forecast is an iconic example which depends primarily on the current weather instead of the entire record of history.
-A Markov chain is somewhat related to a martingale by a [harmonic function](https://www.randomservices.org/random/martingales/Properties.html).
+A great tutorial on a set of sampling algorithms that uses Monte Carlo methods (i.e. get one from the proposal dist and handle it with some criteria) and Markov property can be found [here](https://www.youtube.com/watch?v=si76S7QqxTU&list=PLivJwLo9VCULQQkfmXK_ZXzPYc3JJ0Cpn&index=1).

 ## I